Skill Demand Index

 Which roles need API Design most:

 Software Engineering positions drive 100% of demand.
-Skills commonly paired with API Design include E-commerce and Backend Infrastructure.
+Skills commonly paired with API Design include Backend Application Development and Security-Conscious Development.

 Depth Level Distribution